VizuaaLOG/BulmaJS/docs/docs/0.9/alert.md

     <span class="tag">0.9.0</span>
 </div>

 By default the alert will destroy itself when closed, removing all HTML and nulling it's variables.
 You may not want to use this behaviour.
-You can instead have the alert hide itself by specifying `destroyOnSave: false` option.
+You can instead have the alert hide itself by specifying `destroyOnConfirm: false` or `destroyOnCancel:false` options.

 If you save the alert instance to a variable, you can then show it again using it's `show` method.